smaclell/smaclell.github.io/_posts/2015-01-08-introdution-to-dependency-injection.md

 **[DIP in the Wild][wild]**

 Real life applications of Dependency Injection in the wild plus a good recap of the concepts.
-WARNING: It is pretty big.

 **[Inversion of Control Containers and the Dependency Injection pattern][injection]**

 This is a more in-depth explanation of the concepts.
 The closely related ideas of "Inversion of Control" and "Service Locators" are explained.
 There is a review of best practices and trade-offs.
-Some of the best practices may be a little dated, i.e. using Service Locators instead of Dependency Injection Containers.
+Some of the best practices may be a little dated, i.e. using a Service Locator instead of Dependency Injection Containers.
-WARNING: It is pretty big.

 <hr />